 What Is Blossom-End Rot?

-Are your tomatoes rotting on the bottom?
+Are your tomatoes developing a dark, sunken spot on their bottoms?
 Unfortunately, they likely have blossom-end rot.
-It’s a common problem on tomatoes, peppers, eggplants, and squash.
-Blossom-end rot is a disorder in which the tissue of the blossom end (the “bottom”) of the fruit breaks down and rots, thus reducing quality of the fruit and the overall yield from the plant.
+It’s a common problem for fruiting garden plants such as tomatoes, peppers, eggplants, and squash.
+Blossom-end rot is a disorder in which the tissue of the blossom end (the “bottom”) of the fruit breaks down and rots, thus reducing the quality of the fruit and the overall yield from the plant.

 What Causes Blossom-End Rot?

-Blossom-end rot is caused by a lack of calcium in the plant.
-This lack of calcium may be due to low calcium levels in the soil or—more typically—soil that is over- or underwatered.
+Thankfully, blossom-end rot isn’t caused by a disease or pest.
+Instead, it is the result of a lack of calcium in the plant.
+This lack of calcium may be due to low calcium levels in the soil or—more often—soil that is over- or underwatered.
 When there are wide fluctuations in soil moisture, this reduces the plant’s ability to take up calcium from the soil.
 When the demand for calcium exceeds the supply, the tissues in the fruit break down and blossom-end rot occurs.

 In addition to watering issues, calcium deficiency during fruit formation may also be caused by:

-Be aware of these causes when caring for tomatoes and other garden plants in order to prevent blossom-end rot.
+Being aware of these causes when caring for tomatoes and other garden plants is the best way to prevent blossom-end rot.

 If the damaged portion of the fruit is small, you can trim it off and enjoy the rest of the fruit.
 Hopefully, with the prevention tips below, the problem will fade!